evyatarhazan/HomeTask/README.md

 Once you have cloned the repository, navigate to the project directory and open two terminals, one on the server side and one on the client side. and run the following commands to install the required dependencies:

+Delete the "example" extension in the env files

 server-side terminal:
 ```bash
 >> cd server